 Investing in fossil fuels presents a significant risk to our investment portfolios especially over the long-term.
 Selective risk-based divestment from fossil fuels is appropriate for the Funds in the medium-term.

-Engagement through the fund managers is an essential component in order to move to a low carbon economy.
+Engagement through the fund managers and buy-in insurance providers is an essential component in order to move to a low carbon economy.